 Table of Contents

 Interested in the latest David Duval WITB?
-In this article, our golf expert reviews each golf club he uses on the PGA TOUR Champions in 2023.
+In this article, our golf expert reviews each golf club the former world #1 plays with on the PGA TOUR Champions in 2024.

-The veteran is a player I felt would win far more majors than he did.
+The veteran is a player I felt would win far more majors than he did against players such as Tiger Woods.
 Fortunately, he gifted me a handsome payday after backing him in his 2001 Open Championship victory.

 By the end of this post, you will know what clubs the former world number 1 uses and whether any will work in your golf bag.
 Since many of the clubs offer less forgiveness than game improvement clubs, I will also provide alternative club suggestions for mid and high-handicap golfers.